kohactive/sage-but-better/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.7.1 =
+* Split the "required capability" field into two parts - a read-only field that shows the actual required capability, and an editable "extra capability" that you can use to restrict access to the menu.
+* Added more detailed permission error messages.
+You can turn them off in the "Settings" tab by changing "Error verbosity level" to "Low".
+* Tested up to WP 4.6.

+= 1.7 =
+* Added a "Plugins" tab.
+It lets you hide specific plugins from other users.
+Note that this only affects the list on the "Plugins" page and tasks like editing plugin files, but it doesn't affect the admin menu.
+* Tested up to WordPress 4.6-beta3.

+= 1.6.2 =
+* Fixed a bug that made menu items "jump" slightly to the left when you start to drag them.
+* Fixed a Multisite-specific bug where temporarily switching to another site using the switch_to_blog() function could result in the user having the wrong permissions.
+* When saving settings, the plugin will now compress the menu data before sending it to the server.
+This reduces the chances of exceeding request size limits that are imposed by some hosting companies.
+* You can dismiss the "Settings saved" notification by clicking the "x" button.
+* Tested up to WordPress 4.5.2.

 = 1.6.1 =
 * Fixed a bug introduced in version 1.6 that prevented the "collapse menu" link from working.
 In some cases, this bug also made it impossible to switch between "Help" tabs.